 It can be difficult to detect fake, malicious WordPress plugins installed on a website, especially if you don’t know what you’re looking for.
 The best thing a site owner or developer can do is regularly check the installed plugins through the WordPress admin dashboard, and look through the installation files directly in /wp-content/plugins with an FTP client or hosting control panel.
 Look for any plugins listed above or any that you do not recognize, and then check wordpress.org/plugins to search for the plugin’s directory name to verify if it’s legitimate.

 Also using a security scanner, like SiteLock INFINITY malware scanning solution, can monitor your site for the malware contained in fake plugins and alert you to the plugins and, in the case of INFINITY, automatically clean the malicious content for you.
-Give us a call at 855.378.6200 to speak with a Website Security Consultant today.
+Read what WP Buffs has to say about SiteLock then give us a call at 855.378.6200 to speak with a Website Security Consultant today.

 The unfortunate happens and your WordPress site is compromised.
 You fix your site through backups or SiteLock’s malware removal service, yet you still feel at unease.